Mohdkhairul97/serverless-authentication-boilerplate/README.md

 Installation will create one DynamoDB table for OAuth state and refresh tokens.

-1. Run `serverless install --url https://github.com/laardee/serverless-authentication-boilerplate`, clone or download the repository
+1. Clone or download the repository `https://github.com/jcummins54/serverless-authentication-boilerplate/`.
+2. Switch to the branch `git checkout -b react-authenticate` and get the latest `git pull origin react-authenticate`.
-2. Rename _example.env_ in _authentication_ to _.env_ and set [environmental variables](#env-vars).
+3. Rename _example.env_ in _authentication_ to _.env_ and set [environmental variables](#env-vars).
-3. Change directory to `authentication` and run `npm install`.
+4. Change directory to `authentication` and run `npm install`.
-4. Run `serverless deploy` on the authentication folder to deploy authentication service to AWS.
+5. Run `serverless deploy` on the authentication folder to deploy authentication service to AWS.
 Notice the arn of the authorize function.
-5. (optional) Change directory to test-token and insert the arn of the authorizer function to authorizer/arn in serverless.yml.
+6. (optional) Change directory to test-token and insert the arn of the authorizer function to authorizer/arn in serverless.yml.
 Then run `serverless deploy` to deploy test-token service.

 If you wish to change the cache db name, change `CACHE_DB_NAME ` in _.env_ file and `TableName` in _serverless.yml_ in Dynamo resource.